oVirt/ovirt-site/source/vdsm/for-ppc64.html.md

 KVM on IBM POWER supports the following device models for guest

-*   virt-io, spapr-vscsi for disk
+*   VirtIO-SCSI, virt-io, spapr-vscsi for disk
 *   virt-io, e1000, rtl and spapr-vlan for network
 *   vga device is supported for guest video
 *   Only VNC backend is supported for guest console access.